Wanna save it for later?

 When you run into something that goes beyond the scope of your knowledge or understanding, you can book any one of our affordable micro legal services.
 Because of the efficiencies, we add to a lawyer’s process, we make these services economically feasible for everybody and you simply can’t find them anywhere else:

-15-minute Advice Sessions with any lawyer in our network for $39
+60-minute Legal Strategy Sessions with any lawyer in our network for $199

 Contract Reviews with a mark-up and phone call to explain and advise for $25 per page